 For inclusion to permeate we must create holistic processes of hiring, promotion, recognition etc. For us at RB, gender equality is not treated as a moral criterion but is identified as being an important tool to drive business growth.
 A diverse workplace is a balanced playing field which leads to diverse idea generation, better execution, and eventually business success.

-Speaking of the equitable workforce, building diverse teams throughout an organisation is becoming more of a “must-do” than a “nice to do” for both ethical and business reasons.
+Q. Speaking of the equitable workforce, building diverse teams throughout an organisation is becoming more of a “must-do” than a “nice to do” for both ethical and business reasons.
 How can organisations create an inclusive environment where all employees have equal access to opportunities?

-Let me start with a clichéd quote that still needs to be understood by all “Diversity is being invited to the party, inclusion is about being asked to dance.”
+A. Let me start with a clichéd quote that still needs to be understood by all “Diversity is being invited to the party, inclusion is about being asked to dance.”